Scholarships: the Basics

 Drury has an extensive scholarship program designed to acknowledge those students who have demonstrated academic excellence, leadership or other special abilities, regardless of need.

-To be considered for these awards, students must submit the Drury University Supplemental Scholarship Application and meet the specific requirements for individual scholarships or awards.
+To be considered for these awards, students must meet the specific requirements for individual scholarships or awards.
 We encourage all scholarship applicants to submit a Free Application for Federal Student Aid (FAFSA).
-Students are advised to submit application for scholarships and awards early in their senior year of high school as funding for all these programs is limited.
+Students are advised to submit application for scholarships and awards early in their senior year of high school as funding for these programs is limited.

 Drury University and NCAA policies prohibit students who receive athletic awards from receiving other “countable” aid.
 This includes, but is not limited to, Diversity Scholarships and Residential Scholarships.